tschiolborg/fast_digits/README.md

 # fast_digit
-I used fast.ai and FastAPI to create this small api that tries to recognize a digit you draw.
+I used fast.ai and FastAPI to create this small api that tries to recognize digits you draw.

 ### Dependencies: